pabhi18/InferenceHub/README.md

 ### `helm/monitoring/`
 Helm chart values for deploying the Prometheus and Grafana monitoring stack.
-- Configures service and ingress for monitoring tools.
+- Configures service and ingress for monitoring tools

 ### `scripts/`
 - `setup-cluster.sh`: Sets up namespaces, storage classes, and the NGINX ingress controller.